-Grove Collective is pleased to present the upcoming group exhibition Between the Lines, featuring artists Danielle Brathwaite-Shirley, Sofía Clausse, Allan Gardner, Karla Hiraldo Voleau, Rene Matić, Joseph O’Neal, James Sirrell, Eric Stefanski, Alex Williamson, and Joy Yamusangie, on view in person at the gallery’s Battersea space, as well as online in virtual reality through the Grove Collective website from September 23rd to October 9th.
-This is the first time that Grove Collective has worked any of these artists, and marks the first time that this group has shown together.
+Grove Collective is pleased to present the upcoming group exhibition Between the Lines, featuring artists Danielle Brathwaite-Shirley, Sofía Clausse, Allan Gardner, Karla Hiraldo Voleau, Rene Matić, Joseph O’Neal, James Sirrell, Eric Stefanski, Alex Williamson, and Joy Yamusangie, on view in person at the gallery’s Battersea space, as well as online through the Grove Collective website from September 23rd to October 9th.
+This is the first time that Grove Collective has worked with any of these artists, and marks the first time that this group has shown together.

 Often, one thinks of the visual arts as oppositional to literature, and thus, text: that which is visual is often metaphorical or open to interpretation, whereas that which is written is explicit, if not prescriptive.
 However, when one considers the use of text in visual art, this dichotomy becomes muddled – letters, words, and sentences have ways of weaving through images that can, yes, clarify, but can also obfuscate, expand, or juxtapose.
 Between the Lines is an examination of these effects across media, using a multitude of practices and applications to compile a survey of some of the most exciting ways text is being applied to the visual arts today.